-The Fund holds direct investments in United States Treasury Inflation-Protected bonds as well as interests (referred to as shares) in a mutual fund type structure internally maintained and managed by the Bank.
+The Fund holds direct investments in United States Treasury Inflation-Protected bonds, as well as interests (referred to as shares) in a mutual fund type structure internally maintained and managed by the Bank.
 United States Treasury Inflation-Protected Securities, or TIPS, provide protection against inflation.
 The principal of a TIPS increases with inflation and decreases with deflation, as measured by the Consumer Price Index.
 Proceeds at maturity reflect the adjusted principal or original principal, whichever is greater.
-Interest income on TIPS is recognized following accrual basis at a fixed rate, which is applied to the adjusted principal, and reported in Income (Loss) from investments and bank charges, net.
+Interest income on TIPS is recognized on an accrual basis at a fixed rate, which is applied to the adjusted principal, and reported in Income (Loss) from investments and bank charges, net.

 The mutual fund structure is used exclusively for the portfolio of funds administered by the Bank and comprise what is referred to as the investment pool.
 A daily net asset value (NAV) is calculated by the Bank.
 Note C discloses the nature of the investment securities held by the investment pool and the Fund's pro rata interest in the fair value of each investment security class.
 The pro rata interest is calculated based on the ratio of the shares held by the Fund as compared to the total shares issued by the investment pool.
 Shares in the investment pool are also held by other funds administered by the Bank.
-Interest income earned on investments in the investment pool is reinvested in the funds.
-Investment shares are derecognized upon sale and a realized gain or loss is recognized in the Special Purpose Statement of Changes in Fund Balance as the difference between the sales price and recorded investment.
-The first-in, first-out method is used to determine the cost basis of the shares sold.

-The Fund's investments are recorded using the trade-date-method and reported at fair value.
+The Fund's investments are recorded using the trade date basis and reported at fair value.
 Realized and unrealized gains and losses are included in Income (Loss) from investments and bank charges, net, in the Special Purpose Statement of Changes in Fund Balance.